 Skip To Main Content

-ENSPRYNG patient Kila, diagnosed with NMOSD in 2014
+ENSPRYNG patient Cheena, diagnosed with NMOSD in 2021

-ENSPRYNG is a different kind of treatment for NMOSD
+Say hello to a different kind of treatment

-• ENSPRYNG is the first and only approved NMOSD treatment that is designed to block the action of interleukin 6 (IL-6)—a protein that may play an important role in NMOSD
+ENSPRYNG is the first and only approved NMOSD treatment designed to block the action of interleukin 6 (IL-6)—a protein that may play an important role in NMOSD.

 WITHOUT ENSPRYNG